relzhong/node-casbin/README.md

 ![casbin Logo](casbin-logo.png)

-node-Casbin is a powerful and efficient open-source access control library for Node.JS projects.
+simple-casbin is a powerful and efficient open-source access control library for NodeJS and Browser Envirorment.
 It provides support for enforcing authorization based on various [access control models](https://en.wikipedia.org/wiki/Computer_security_model).

 ## All the languages supported by Casbin: